 With the exception of Radler, the popular mix of beer and lemon soda, at a beer garden in Munich I do no recall ever drinking beer when I was still living in Germany.
 In Frankfurt, I always preferred apple wine (see my previous blog post) or wine.

 But like so many other things, this all changed when I moved to the United States, and, more specifically, when I started gardening.
 After a long exhausting day of digging up the soil and pulling weeds, nothing is better than sitting on a bench in your muddy, sweaty clothing, drinking a beer and admiring your day’s work.
 Except, I do not drink my beer straight.
 Our grown son scoffs and calls it “girlie beer” when he sees me adding a dash of syrup, lemonade or homemade lemon soda to beer.

 So here you have it: I am a native of a beer superpower and I drink girlie beer.
 And I am shameless in terms of what I add to it.
 I do not shy away from odd concoctions.
-This spring I made violet syrup and rhubarb syrup inspired by a recipe from Marisa McClellans latest book, Naturally Sweet Food in Jars.
+This spring I made violet syrup from The Art of Jams, Jellies and other Sweet Preserves by Linda Ziedrich, and rhubarb syrup inspired by a recipe from Marisa McClellans latest book, Naturally Sweet Food in Jars.
 Both syrups make very tasty seasonal beer mixes.